Germany–Israel relations: History

+Israel, founded in 1948, had no relations with Germany due to the Holocaust and until the reparations agreement with West Germany in 1952.
+The Israeli passport stated "This passport is valid for all countries except Germany", but this statement was removed after the reparations agreement with West Germany.

 Reparations agreement

 In the early 1950s, the negotiations began between the Prime Minister of Israel David Ben-Gurion, the chairman of the Jewish Claims Conference Nahum Goldmann, and the Chancellor of West Germany Konrad Adenauer.
 Because of the sensitivity of accepting reparations, this decision was intensely debated in the Israeli Knesset.
 In 1952, the Reparations Agreement was signed.
 All in all, as of 2007 Germany had paid 25 billion euros in reparations to the Israeli state and individual Israeli Holocaust survivors.
+This commitment, driven by moral and political responsibility, became central to its Staatsräson— West Germany's post-war national interest.
+Staatsräson involved addressing historical debts, compensating victims, ensuring Israel’s security, and thus restoring Germany’s international credibility.
+There were significant reconciliation efforts, particularly from religious institutions such as the German Coordinating-Council for Christian-Jewish cooperation and the Action Reconciliation Service for Peace.

 In 1950, Hermann Maas became the first German to be officially invited to Israel.
-It took another fifteen years until West Germany and Israel established diplomatic relations on May 12, 1965.
+It took another fifteen years until West Germany and Israel established diplomatic relations on 12 May 1965.
 Since then, mutual state visits regularly occur, although for many years relations were affected by the fact that Jews both in and outside Israel maintained a deep mistrust of Germany and the German people.
 German President Roman Herzog's first official visit outside Europe was to Israel in 1994.
 Israeli Prime Minister Ehud Barak was the first foreign leader received in Berlin after the German government's relocation from Bonn in 1999.

-German Chancellor Gerhard Schröder visited Israel in October 2000.
+Eichmann trial

+West German Chancellor Konrad Adenauer attempted to influence the trial of Nazi war criminal and Holocaust architect Adolf Eichmann in Israel because he feared that the Nazi past of some senior West German officials, including Hans Globke, would come to light during the trial.

+Hans Globke's key position as chief of staff to Adenauer, responsible for matters of national security, made both the West German government and CIA officials wary of exposing his past, despite their full knowledge of it.
+This led, for instance, to the withholding of Adolf Eichmann's alias from the Israeli government and Nazi hunters in the 1950s.
+The German Federal Intelligence Service (BND) had known since 1952 that Eichmann was living in Buenos Aires and working at Mercedes-Benz.